Königsallee (Düsseldorf): History

 The canal and boulevard were completed between 1802 and 1804.
 Hotel Breidenbacher Hof was opened in 1812; other buildings followed shortly after.
 The canal which runs through the center of the boulevard is 31 m wide and up to 5 m deep.
 The canal is fed by the Düssel, which was diverted to provide the necessary water.
 Two iron bridges cross the canal.
 On the suggestion of the landscape architect, Chestnut trees (Kastanien) were planted along the canal and the boulevard was therefore given the name "Kastanienallee" accordingly.
-After an incident in 1848, when horse manure was thrown at King Friedrich Wilhelm IV, the street was renamed "Königsallee" (meaning King's Avenue) as a gesture of reconciliation.
+After an incident in 1848, when horse manure was thrown at King Frederick William IV of Prussia, the street was renamed Königsallee (meaning King's Avenue) as a gesture of reconciliation.

 Düsseldorf lost its independence to Prussia for most of the 19th and early 20th century, but the city remained an important international centre of the arts, and Königsallee its foremost boulevard.
 After 1946, Düsseldorf's new weight as state capital of the economically most powerful state of Germany, and the city's location at the heart of the largest metropolitan region in Germany, caused the German fashion industry to consolidate Düsseldorf as one of the world’s fashion capitals.
 An open-air fashion show on Königsallee initiated the first Igedo Fashion Fair in 1949, which over the years grew to become one of the world's largest fashion fairs.
 Since 1981 the biannual Düsseldorf Fashion Shows are held as Collection Premiers Düsseldorf (cpd) - primarily at Messe Düsseldorf Exhibition Centre, but showrooms are throughout the city.

+During the Cold War, East German plans for the invasion of West Germany and German reunification under the German Democratic Republic foresaw that the street would be renamed Karl-Marx-Allee.

-The Northeastern section has recently been redeveloped with a 40,000 m^{2} office and retail complex called "Kö-Bogen", designed by architect Daniel Libeskind.
+The Northeastern section has recently been redeveloped with a 40,000 m^{2} office and retail complex called Kö-Bogen, designed by architect Daniel Libeskind.
 The first sections were opened in 2014.